EvgeniyKvasov/Prolog/README.md

 All my styding I'll be write in files named lesson_1.pl, lesson_2.pl, etc.

-lesson_1.pl abouts facts in Prolog.
+lesson_1.pl about facts in Prolog.

+lesson_2.pl about facts with 2 arguments and simple rules.
+To be continued...